Spring Garden Revival

 Comprehensive Soil Assessment & Amendment Protocols for Concord’s Glacial Till

-A thorough soil assessment is the foundation of successful horticulture in Concord, where glacial till soils often exhibit moderate to high acidity (pH 5.5–6.5).
-All new garden installations should begin with laboratory analysis through the UMass Soil & Plant Nutrient Testing Lab, evaluating pH, NPK, organic matter, and micronutrients.
-Most flowering plants require a pH of 6.0–7.0, so lime—preferably dolomitic for magnesium—is recommended to raise pH as needed.
-Amendments should include 2–4 inches of compost tilled to a depth of 8–10 inches, targeting 5–8% organic matter.
-Site evaluation must consider drainage (clay/silt content), microclimate, and existing vegetation, with baseline conditions documented for future reference.
-Utilize the USDA Web Soil Survey for site-specific data.
+A thorough soil assessment is the foundation of successful horticulture in Concord, where glacial till soils often exhibit moderate acidity (pH 5.5–6.5).
+All new garden sites should undergo laboratory analysis through the UMass Soil & Plant Nutrient Testing Lab, evaluating pH, NPK, organic matter, and micronutrients.
+Most flowering plants require a pH of 6.0–7.0; lime (preferably dolomitic for magnesium) is recommended to raise pH as needed.
+Amend soils with 2–4 inches of compost, tilled to 8–10 inches depth, targeting 5–8% organic matter.
+Assess drainage (clay/silt content), microclimate, and existing vegetation using the USDA Web Soil Survey, and document baseline conditions for future reference.

 Massachusetts Conservation Commission Requirements for Flower Planting Near Protected Areas & Water Resources